-The objectives set out in the Communications Strategy to be drafted by the Secretariat before the 34th Session of the Panel should be used as a guide to evaluating the IPCC's communications.
+The objectives set out in the Communications Strategy to be drafted by the Secretariat before the 34th Session of the Panel should be used as a guide to evaluating the IPCC communications.

-The Secretariat should provide appropriate evaluation of the IPCC's communications to Plenary Sessions, including the type and extent of outreach and media coverage.
-Evaluation reports should also be made to the Executive Committee at regular intervals.
-These reports should be informed by feedback from the focal points where possible.
+The Secretariat should facilitate appropriate evaluation of the IPCC communications and report to Plenary Sessions, including the type and extent of outreach and media coverage.
+Evaluation reports should also be made to the Bureau and to the Executive Committee at regular intervals.
+These reports should be informed by feedback from the government Focal Points where possible.